 Offer An Incentivized Challenge

 When we think about workout incentives, it’s often in terms of vague ideas (“lose weight” or “build muscle”) or specific goals (“drop 10 pounds” or “run a 6-minute mile”).
 But there’s some evidence to suggest a true reward is a better incentive than a goal.
-The most alarming example of this is in a story about a man who placed a £50 bet during Christmas that he would lose 100lbs in a year – and won £5000!
-This is probably a little bit extreme, but you can use stories like this one as a foundation for similar ideas on a smaller scale.
 For instance, you might offer a challenge to clients that if they record a given number of workouts on an app through December, or if they show up in January without having gained weight, they’ll get a couple of free training sessions.
-It’s not necessarily the most entrepreneurial move, but in the long term it’s good for your clients and could enhance your reputation as a devoted trainer.
+It’s not necessarily the most entrepreneurial move, but in the long term, it’s good for your clients and could enhance your reputation as a devoted trainer.

 Create A Social Network